 The December 2019 UN Inter-governmental Panel on Climate Change warned that we only have until 2028 for global warming to be kept to a maximum of 1.5C, beyond which even half a degree will significantly worsen the risks of drought, floods, extreme heat and poverty for hundreds of millions of people.
 Will we make it?
 What is your Plan B?

 To stand any chance of success we all need to be working together on a global scale – with governments taking tangible action.
-We need to move beyond the idea of becoming carbon neutral to becoming ‘carbon positive’, working to counter the damage that’s already been done, not just negate what we’re doing going forward.
+We need to move beyond the idea of becoming carbon neutral to becoming ‘climate positive (also known as carbon negative)’, working to counter the damage that’s already been done, not just negate what we’re doing going forward.
 There is no plan B. This is our best option, to fall back in love with nature and look after our home – Planet Earth.

 If travel and tourism is a country, it would be the 4th largest emitter of carbon in the world as of 2019, contributing 8% to global emissions with 20% from the hospitality industry.
 Being fairly late to the game, what must happen NOW to get aviation and hotel companies to commit to rigorous sustainability with accountability and full transparency, and drastically reduce carbon emissions?
 (It must be now that….)